 Other notes to keep in mind:

 - When the dealer shows a joker card as their up card, all players must stand for the rest of that hand.

 - Any joker card in a hand creates an automatic 21 total.

 - Two jokers together form a natural, and naturals beat all other hands except for another natural.

 How to Play No Bust 21

 Place a Bet

-The game begins when players put up a mandatory ante bet, which must equal or exceed the table minimum.
+The game begins when players put up a mandatory ante bet, equal to or exceed the table minimum.

 Example Step #1

-Going forward throughout this section, we’ll rely on a running example hand to help illustrate important concepts from the player’s point of view.
+At this point, we’ll rely on a running example hand to help illustrate essential concepts from the player’s point of view.
 So, imagine that we’ve placed a $5 chip for the ante wager.